 Haute Savoie / France

 With great skiing, great views, great chalets and a long history of hospitality, it’s difficult to fault Chamonix as a winter destination.
-Originally a centre of mountaineering, the town’s reputation grew with the popularity of skiing, until it became the first host of the winter Olympics in 1924.
-With a resort height of 1035m and lifts rising to almost 4,000m, there are great vertical descents and extreme off piste terrain.
+Originally a centre of mountaineering, the town’s reputation and the range of accommodation in Chamonix grew with the popularity of skiing, until it became the first host of the winter Olympics in 1924.
+With a ski resort height of 1035m and lifts rising to almost 4,000m, there are great vertical descents and extreme off piste terrain.

 Adrenaline seekers can try downhill biking, climbing and paragliding and there’s a great choice of family options, such as canyoning and via ferrata.
 Younger children will enjoy meeting the local wildlife at the animal park, pony rides and train trips around the town.